simonjantsch/farkas/README.md

 ## Building models

-The models that we use for benchmarks can be found in the directories dtmc_benchmarks and mdp_benchmarks.
+The models that we use for benchmarks can be build using the ./gen\_model\_files.sh script.
-They have been constructed by running the gen_model_files.sh script.

 ## Computing Farkas certificates
 The files DTMC.py, DTMC_gurobi.py, MDP.py, MDP_gurobi.py implement both